-The Care Inspectorate firmly believes that effective use of intelligence is the foundation for our scrutiny, assurance and improvement support approaches enabling us to be intelligence-led, risk-based, targeted and proportionate.
-This helps towards making the best use of our limited resources by targeting them to where they can have the greatest impact in protecting people, supporting improvement and innovation in achieving world class care.
+The Care Inspectorate firmly believes that effective use of intelligence is the foundation for our new business model (Figure 1) and scrutiny, assurance and improvement support approaches - enabling us to be intelligence-led, risk-based, targeted and proportionate.
+This helps towards making the best use of our limited resources by targeting them to where they can have the greatest impact in protecting people, by supporting improvement and innovation towards world class care.
 An intelligence-led approach is critical to enabling us to intervene early and support sustainability of services that are at risk of failing or closure.